-Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure(s) under which service credit was obtained, and the qualified survivor(s) who will receive the benefits.
+Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure(s) under which service credit was obtained, and the qualified survivor(s) who will receive the benefits..

-F. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)
+E. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)

-Contribution provisions as of June 30, 2019: Eligible employees, the District, and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
+Contribution provisions as of June 30, 2021: Eligible employees, the School, and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
 The contribution requirements for the SCHDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
-Eligible employees are required to contribute 8.75 percent of their PERA-includable salary during the period of July 1, 2019 through June 30, 2020.
-Employer contribution requirements are summarized in the table below:
+Eligible employees are required to contribute 10.00 percent of their PERA-includable salary during the period of July 1, 2020 through June 30, 2021.

-July 1, 2019
+July 1, 2020

-through
+through June 30,

-June 30, 2020
+2021

-Employer Contribution Rate 10.40%
+Employer Contribution Rate 10.90%

 Amount of Employer Contribution apportioned to

 the Health Care Trust Fund as specified in C.R.S

 § 24-51-208(1)(f) (1.02)%

-Amount Apportioned to the SCHDFT 9.38%
+Amount Apportioned to the SCHDFT 9.88%

 Amortization Equalization Disbursement (AED) as

 specified in C.R.S § 24-51-411 4.50%

 Supplemental Amortization Equalization

 Disbursement (SAED) as specified in C.R.S §

 24-51-411 5.50%

 Total Employer Contribution Rate to the

-SCHDTF 19.38%
+SCHDTF 19.88%